MSUSEL/reu-2023-snort/README.md

 - Wireshark 3.6.2+

 ## Running

+### Snort Configuration
+1. After installing snort 3.1.63.0 or a later version,

+### Benign Video
 1. Download the file Dockerfile and the folder web-server into a directory and open a terminal window in this directory.
+2. Rename the directory to Benign
-2. Add the video you wish to play to the html folder
+3. Add the benign video you wish to play to the html folder
-3. With Docker 24.0.4+ installed, run the command ***docker build -t webserver .*** (the final period is part of the command).
+4. With Docker 24.0.4+ installed, run the command ***docker build -t benign .*** (the final period is part of the command).
 This will take several seconds to run.
-4.
+5. To begin the container, run the command ***docker run -d -p 8000:80 --name webserver benign:latest***
+6. In another terminal window, begin wireshark in packet sniffing mode with the command ***sudo wireshark***
+7. From the wireshark GUI, select the docker0 network to monitor traffic from.
+8. In a third terminal window, run the command ***sudo snort -c /usr/local/etc/snort/snort.lua -i docker0 -k none -A alert_fast -l /home/USERNAME***.
+This will monitor network traffic on the docker0 network and log any alerts to your home directory in linux.
+9. Open google chrome and go to **localhost:8000**
+10.

 ## Network Quality tree